Perfect pure quantum state transfer via state restoring and ancilla measurement: Restoring of -excitation state

-where $r_j$ is a linear combination of the probability amplitudes $s_j$ of the sender initial state (\ref{Psik}).
+where { $|\chi_j\rangle$ represent the basis states in the $k$-excitation receiver state-space,} $r_j$ is a linear combination of the probability amplitudes $s_j$ of the sender initial state, defined in Eq.(\ref{Psik}).
 Since the considered dynamics doesn't mix the basis states with different excitation numbers, we can write

-where $T^{(k)}$ is the block of the product $W^{(k)} V^{(k)}$ (details of this block are discussed below in Sec.\ref{Section:W}) and $W^{(k)}$ and $ V^{(k)}$ are the $k$-excitation blocks of the operators $W$ and $V$, see eqs.(\ref{HV}), (\ref{WW2}).
+where {some $s_m$ can be zero}, $T^{(k)}$ is the submatrix of the product $W^{(k)} V^{(k)}$ (details of this submatrix are discussed below in Sec.\ref{Section:W}) and $W^{(k)}$, $ V^{(k)}$ are the $k$-excitation blocks of the operators $W$ and $V$, see Eqs.(\ref{HV}), (\ref{WW2}).
 Now we have to solve the system

 where $\delta_{jm}$ is the Kronecker symbol.
 This system consists of two subsystems of equations.
 The first one,